GoLearnToCode/kiei924-chi-w16/workbook/bootstrap_grid.md

 In this guide, we will cover the most valuable part of the framework, which is the *grid system* for layout out your page as a set of rows and columns.

-The CSS classes you will need to learn to apply are:
+The CSS classes that are best to start with are:

-* `container` or `container-fluid`
+* `container` and `container-fluid`
 * `row`
 * `col-md-1` up through `col-md-12`